Entrepreneurship & Innovation

 Email this page

 Join the discussion

 Top 10 Reasons for Locating or Expanding Your Business in Kentucky

 We’re in the middle of everything.

 Located at the center of a 34-state distribution area in the eastern United States, Kentucky’s location advantage facilitates the distribution of goods and materials to a massive industrial and consumer market.
 Kentucky’s borders are within 600 miles of over 60 percent of the nation’s population, personal income and manufacturing business establishments.
 That helps when you have to move product, meet with a customer or close a sale.

 We’re a logistical dream.

-Kentucky is well-served by 14 interstates and major highways, major rail networks, barge traffic on the Ohio and Mississippi rivers, three major airports and dozens of regional airports.
+Kentucky is well-served by 19 interstates and major highways, major rail networks, barge traffic on the Ohio and Mississippi rivers, five commercial airports and dozens of regional airports.
 Our ideal transportation network makes it easy to reach all points of the globe easily and efficiently.

 Cost of Doing Business.

 Kentucky has consistently had one of the lowest overall costs of doing business in the eastern United States.
 Kentucky’s innovative and progressive tax incentive programs also provide the flexible financial assistance businesses need when locating, expanding or reinvesting in the state.